mariobox/mariosanchez.org/content/project/airlines.md

 ---
 title: "Airlines"
 date: 2020-01-21
-description: Simple app using Python, Flask and Jinja to submit the name (or part of a name) of an airline and get its name followed by its 2-charachter IATA symbol.
+description: Simple app using Python, Flask and Jinja to get the name of an airline followed by its 2-charachter IATA symbol
 ---

 **Made with**: <i class="fab fa-python"></i> Python

-**Project Summary**:

-Submit the name (or part of a name) of an airline and get its name followed by its 2-charachter IATA symbol

 [Source Files](https://github.com/mariobox/airlines)